 - Maintaining a healthy weight

 - Reducing stress

 The Heart Truth® established its Healthy Hearts Network, a partnership network of national organizations with local affiliates, state and federal agencies, and academic, civic and nonprofit institutions with a demonstrated interest in heart health, to expand its reach into local communities and collaborate with health and community professionals on heart health education initiatives.

 We provide free, science-based educational materials and information about heart-healthy living, coordinate American Heart Month, and support National Wear Red Day, and more.
 If you have questions about the program or would like to get involved in the Healthy Hearts Network, email us at HealthEdu@nhlbi.nih.gov.

-NHLBI, HHS, HHS Office on Women’s Health, and many other groups around the country annually celebrate National Wear Red Day on the first Friday in February to raise awareness about heart disease in women and to educate Americans about the fact that heart disease is the #1 killer in women and it is largely preventable.
-There are many ways for you to get involved in this important cause.
-Host a local National Wear Red Day tribute with your coworkers, with your families, or with your larger community.
+NHLBI, HHS, HHS Office on Women’s Health, and many other groups around the country annually celebrate National Wear Red Day on the first Friday in February to raise awareness about heart disease as the leading cause of death in the U.S. and to educate women about the fact that heart disease is the #1 killer in women and it is largely preventable.
+There are many ways for you to get involved in promoting National Wear Red Day.